military-strategies-and-tactics

 The Siege of Port Arthur (November 21, 1894)

-The assault on the outer forts began on November 21.
-The IJA's infantry, supported by siege artillery, attacked with ferocity.
+Port Arthur was the most heavily fortified position in East Asia.
+Located at the tip of the Liaodong Peninsula, it served as the headquarters of the Beiyang Fleet and was protected by a ring of modern forts and coastal batteries.
+The Japanese 2nd Army under General Oyama Iwao landed unopposed on the peninsula and marched overland to besiege the fortress from the landward side, where the defenses were weakest.
+The assault began on November 21.
+Japanese infantry, supported by siege artillery, attacked with concentrated force.
 The Qing defenses collapsed rapidly.
 Within hours, the Japanese had seized the commanding heights and the main forts.
-The quick victory was followed by a tragic and infamous event: the Port Arthur Massacre.
-Japanese soldiers, enraged by the hard fighting and perhaps by the execution of prisoners earlier in the war, engaged in a four-day slaughter of Chinese soldiers and civilians.
-While the Japanese military claimed it was done to eliminate resistance, foreign correspondents on the scene reported that the massacre was systematic.
-The scale of the violence shocked the international community and played a significant role in the later Triple Intervention.
+The speed of the victory stunned foreign observers.
+However, the capture of Port Arthur was followed by a tragic and infamous event: the Port Arthur Massacre.
+Japanese soldiers, enraged by the intensity of the fighting and possibly by reports of executed prisoners earlier in the war, engaged in a four-day slaughter of Chinese soldiers and non-combatants.
+Japanese military authorities claimed it was a necessary measure to eliminate remaining resistance, but foreign correspondents on the scene described a systematic killing of civilians.
+The massacre shocked the international community and was a significant factor in the later diplomatic intervention by European powers.

 The Siege of Weihaiwei (January–February 1895)

-Operational Art and Logistics
+Operational Art and Logistical Superiority

-Diplomatic Repercussions and the Treaty of Shimonoseki
+Diplomacy and the Treaty of Shimonoseki

 Legacy of the War for the Imperial Japanese Army